yosephhassan/odin-recipes/README.md

 # odin-recipes
-In this project I will create a basic recipes website using HTML.
+In this project I created a basic recipes website using HTML.

 I will learn how to use HTML elemnts such as "a" to  add links "img" to add images and other elements like "h1" "h2" for headings and "p" for paragraphs.